 Days: Days provided should match ‘MON’, ‘TUE’, ‘WED’, ‘THU’, ‘FRI’, ‘SAT’,’ SUN’

 Time zones: Universal Time Zone database name should be used.
-Examples: America/New_York, America/Nipigon, America/Nome, America/Noronha, America/North_Dakota/Beulah, Asia/Saigon, Australia/Adelaide, Australia/Sydney, Australia/Tasmania, Australia/Victoria etc. For the complete list, see here.
+Examples: America/New_York, America/Nipigon, America/Nome, America/Noronha, America/North_Dakota/Beulah, Asia/Saigon, Australia/Adelaide, Australia/Sydney, Australia/Tasmania, Australia/Victoria, etc.

 Nesting multiple expressions for more complex conditions